baroquon/reefpoints/source/posts/2017-05-19-optimizing-elixir-and-phoenix-with-ets.md

 `Phoenix.Presence`, and Elixir's own `Registry` take advantage of ETS, along with many internal Erlang and Elixir modules.
 Simply put, ETS is an in-memory store for Elixir and Erlang terms with fast access.
 Critically, it allows access to state outside of a process and message passing.
-Before we talk about what ETS can do, let's begin with a basic primer by firing up iex:
+Before we talk when to ETS (*and when not to*), let's begin with a basic primer by firing up iex:

 First, we'll create an ETS table with `:ets.new/2`: